Skip to content

 Bernadett Hatar is a 6-foot-10 (2.08-meter) Hungarian professional basketball player who has played in the Women’s National Basketball Association (WNBA) and represented Hungary in international competitions.

-Hatar has been a key player for the Hungarian National Team.
-At the 2019 FIBA Women’s EuroBasket, she averaged 12.6 points and 8.0 rebounds per game, ranking 19th in scoring and 6th in rebounding FIBA Basketball.
+Internationally, Határ is a key player for the Hungarian national team.
+At the 2019 FIBA Women’s EuroBasket, she averaged 12.6 points and 8.0 rebounds per game.
+She has also had a successful career in the Hungarian domestic league.

 1. Margo Dydek – 7’2″